 When you’re out on the road with your BDMs visiting customers, what are they buying these days?

 Ryan Grissett: I think there are two answers to that question, and it really depends on the history of group.
 There are groups interested in destinations like Italy and Ireland—they are always going to sell.
 If it’s a very experienced travel group, they tend to be a little bit more exotic, so Japan is hot right now and Croatia is exploding.
-Over the last couple of years Iceland has been very hot, but we are seeing a shift towards small groups who are willing to invest a little bit more of their resources into small group travel.
+Over the last couple of years Iceland has been very popular, but we are seeing a shift towards small groups who are willing to invest a little bit more of their resources into small group travel.
 I think that is the road the industry is going down.

 What is appealing to your customers about that small group experience?